SGDS666/m-treeselect/README.md

 Nothing else is needed.
 It's that simple.
 Don't doubt it If I have to say one more thing
+That is
-That is, you can not only customize fields
+you can not only customize fields
 You can also customize rendering using labelRender like this